Summer's End 2026: August 29-31, 2026

 About Summer's End

-Summer’s End, formerly New Hampshire Highlands, is held the fourth full weekend in August at the Hulbert Outdoor Center in Fairlee, VT.
+Summer’s End, formerly New Hampshire Highlands, is held the weekend before Labor Day at the Hulbert Outdoor Center in Fairlee, VT.

 This is a camp run year-round by the Aloha Foundation, which also runs a number of other camps in the area.
 It is set overlooking Lake Morey, where swimming, boating and fishing are available.
 There are hiking trails nearby.